ComputelessComputer/PyPKE/README.md

 1. Git clone to local environment or virtual environment
 ```
 $ git clone https://github.com/ComputelessComputer/PyPKE
-Cloning into 'PyPKE'...
-remote: Enumerating objects: 21, done.
-remote: Counting objects: 100% (21/21), done.
-remote: Compressing objects: 100% (20/20), done.
-remote: Total 21 (delta 4), reused 0 (delta 0), pack-reused 0
-Unpacking objects: 100% (21/21), done.
 ```

 2. Install required packages
 ```
 $ pip install -r requirements.txt
-Requirement already satisfied: tqdm in /opt/anaconda3/lib/python3.7/site-packages (from -r requirements.txt (line 1)) (4.36.1)
 ```
 If this doesn't work, that is probably because you do NOT have pip installed in your environment.

 ```
 $ sudo apt install python-pip